 - The wheels and axles must be removed and the home place on a permanent foundation.

 - The towing hitch/apparatus must be concealed so it appears part of the overall design of the building.

 Read the Tiny Home Information Sheet to learn more about Tiny Homes.

 Public engagement for this project has involved:

 - An Insight Survey on tiny homes was undertaken as part of the October 30, 2018, Urban Form and Corporate Strategic Development report CR_5113 - Zoning Bylaw Amendment - Garden Suites.

 - A working draft of September 3, 2019 Urban Planning Committee report CR_6599 - Analysis of Tiny Homes was circulated for a four week period (from May 29th to June 25th) to the Edmonton Federation of Community Leagues’ Planning Committee, each individual Community League, Canadian Homebuilders’ Association - Edmonton Region, Infill Development in Edmonton Association (IDEA), YEG Garden Suites, and individuals who expressed interest in being informed about garden suites and tiny homes.

-Currently, Edmonton’s Zoning Bylaw does not address tiny homes specifically.
+Prior to the changes, Edmonton’s Zoning Bylaw did not specifically address tiny homes manufactured off-site.

 Tiny homes constructed on-site on permanent foundations fall under the category of Single Detached Housing or Garden Suites.
-Tiny homes constructed off-site and then assembled or placed on-site, such as smaller manufactured homes and tiny homes on wheels, meet the definition for Mobile Homes.
+Tiny homes manufactured off-site and then assembled or placed on-site, such as smaller manufactured homes and tiny homes on wheels, met the definition for Mobile Homes.

-Under current zoning regulations, there are limitations for where mobile homes can locate in Edmonton.
-A mobile home must be at least 5.5 metres wide and built on a permanent foundation for it to be located outside of a mobile home park or subdivision.
+Under previous zoning regulations, there were limitations for where mobile homes could be located in Edmonton.
+A mobile home had to be at least 5.5 metres wide and built on a permanent foundation for it to be located outside of a mobile home park or subdivision.